 The 8th annual Falls Prevention Awareness Day (FPAD) will be observed on September 23, 2015—the first day of fall.
 The event seeks to raise awareness about how to prevent fall-related injuries among older adults.

 The 2015 theme is Take a Stand to Prevent Falls and the official social media hashtag for this year’s event is #FPAD15.

 Since Falls Prevention Awareness Day was first observed in 2008, we have grown participation in the event from 11 states to 48 states and the District of Columbia in 2014.
 This year, we hope to expand our reach even further!

 Use these resources to plan and promote a successful Falls Prevention Awareness Day event in your community.

 Note: If you adapt any of these materials, please credit the author or NCOA.

-Learn about new resources and tools to use in your falls prevention efforts and Falls Prevention Awareness Day activities.
+Learn about ideas, tools, and new resources to maximize your impact on Falls Prevention Awareness Day and beyond.